 It is these metrics from the Social Media Marketing funnel (share of voice, customer acquisition, community growth) that must first of all be analyzed and then complimented, with the soul of social which are Facebook Reactions.
 This will hopefully give way to a more segmented, enhanced and efficient sentiment analysis.

 Interested by sentiment analysis on the Social Web?
-Try Digimind Social for FREE!
+Get your demo with Digimind Social!